travis-ci/docs-travis-ci-com/user/triggering-builds.md

 ### Customizing the commit message

-You can specify a commit message like so:
+You can specify a commit message in the request body:

 ```bash
 body='{